AbstractPlay/games-aws/README.md

 ## Change log

+10 Jun 2018:

+* Moved to [Serverless framework](https://serverless.com) for deployment.

 29 Apr 2018:

 * I have Ithaka fully functioning now.
 This is the template I'll use for all other games.
 But I won't do any more games until the full user workflow is working for this one game.